Posts

 Parasol mushroom in Florida - License our images here .
 Not sure if this is the shaggy parasol or the parasol mushroom.
 There are three species of shaggy parasol in North America.
 About the second one - the Macrolepiota procera -, many say that there are multiple unclassified species here.
 Mushrooms are confusing stuff.

-Old ways and new ways
+Old ways and new ways: It happened in a campground

 Image